dbt-labs/dbt-utils/README.md

 select * from session_ids
 ```
-In order to use the `insert_by_period` materialization with Segment sessionization models, you can set an optional `lookback_interval` config parameter that modifies the period window to lookback an additional interval at the start of each period (analougous to `'segment_sessionization_trailing_window`).
+In order to use the `insert_by_period` materialization with Segment sessionization models, you can set an optional `lookback_interval` parameter that modifies the period window to lookback an additional interval at the start of each period (analougous to `'segment_sessionization_trailing_window`).
 The SQL above can then be replaced with:
 ```sql
 {{
     config(